schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 ## Overview + Features

-An implementation of the classic Tic-Tac-Toe / Knots and Crosses game built entirely from 2458 discrete transistors.
+An implementation of the classic Tic-Tac-Toe / Noughts and Crosses game built entirely from 2458 discrete transistors.

 ## Simulation / Design

-While playing around with a graphical [logic simulator](http://www.cburch.com/logisim/) during a 'Digital Design' lecture, I came up with a simple Tic-Tac-Toe game, featuring both a player-vs-player or player-vs-computer mode.
+While playing around with a graphical [logic simulator](http://www.cburch.com/logisim/) during a 'Digital Design' lecture, I came up with a simple Tic-Tac-Toe game, featuring both a player-vs-player and player-vs-computer mode.
 It is capable of detecting all possible win/draw states, and features a move validator, allowing it to reject invalid inputs from the user.

 The 'Engine' against which a player can play was originally implemented using a parallel input/output ROM as a large lookup table: